 - Use space-efficient storage

-- Combine rooms — such as open plan kitchen/dining room layouts
+- Combine rooms — such as open plan living/kitchen/dining room layouts

 - Use borrowed light